2017 Kia Optima Buyer's Guide

 From Behind the Wheel

-Most midsize sedans top out in the low- to-mid $30,000 range, but the 2014 Kia Optima is offered in a uniquely appointed Limited model that crests $37,000 thanks to exclusive features like an addictively soft Nappa leather interior.
-Of course, for that much money it's natural to start thinking about the larger, impressive 2014 Kia Cadenza.
+Most midsize sedans top out in the low- to mid-$30,000 range, but the 2017 Kia Optima is offered in a top-of-the-line model that nears $37,000 thanks to exclusive features like an addictively soft quilted Nappa leather interior.

 Build and Price

-The 2017 Kia Optima LX starts around $22,000, while the aforemention Optima Limited adds about $15,000.
+The 2017 Kia Optima LX starts just over $23,000, while a fully loaded top-tier Optima Limited will run about $37,000.
 Build and price your own 2017 Kia Optima and we'll help you make sure you pay the right price.

-The 2014 Kia Optima is a worthy entry on anyone's midsize sedan shopping list, but so are most of the cars in the segment.
-Don't make a move until you've seen all 12 midsize sedans for 2014.
+The 2017 Kia Optima is a worthy entry on any midsize sedan shopping list, but so are most of the cars in the segment.
+Don't make a move until you've seen our Midsize Sedan Buyer's Guide.